ZjGaothu/RegFM/README.md

 ## Citation
 If you use RegFM in your research, please cite:

-Zijing Gao, et al. RegFM: a regulatory foundation model for gene expression prediction. bioRxiv, (2026).
+Zijing Gao, et al. RegFM: an interpretable context-aware foundation model for human transcriptional regulation. bioRxiv, (2026).
 *(DOI will be added upon public release.)*

 ## Contact